Manage Test Harnesses

 for k = 1:length(test_harness_list) sltest.harness.delete(test_harness_list(k).ownerFullPath,... test_harness_list(k).name) end

-Simulink Test™ gives you the ability to move/clone test harnesses from a source owner to a destination owner without having to compile the model.
+Simulink Test™ gives you the ability to move or clone test harnesses from a source owner to a destination owner without having to compile the model.
 You can move or clone:

 Subsystem harnesses across subsystems.
 The destination subsystem could also be in a different model.